Real, Unbiased Neora/Nerium Review from an Ex-MLMer

 What’s Neora/Nerium and Where Are They Located?

-Neora (formerly Nerium International) offers anti-aging skin care/wellness products, and is based just north of Dallas in Addison, Texas.
+Neora (formerly Nerium International) offers anti-aging skin care, personal care and wellness products, and is based just north of Dallas in Addison, Texas.

 Kinda like when I used to pump gas as a kid and called myself a “petroleum transfer engineer” lol.